Robertdeaton15/robrobdeaton/The-Most-Basic-Plugin.md

 }
 ```

 What exactly is that WakeLock?
 Whenever Disa executes one of these methods, it holds a wake lock on the method's duration so the phone doesn't fall asleep and stop your service's starting process.
 However, wake locks are expensive to battery life.
-If you know that you can temporarily free the wakelock (such as when you're awaiting for a response from a server), you can use WakeLock.TemporaryFree disposable (wrap it in a using statement) to do so).
-Battery life is important, and this a well tuned plugin can save good battery life.
+If you know that you can temporarily free the wakelock (such as when you're awaiting for a response from a server), you can use WakeLock.TemporaryFree disposable (wrap it in a using statement) to do so.

 > Aside: Whenever you are awaiting data from a socket connection (including HTTP connections) in Android, you can allow the device to fall asleep.
 When there's a response from the socket, your device will be woken back up, allowing the newly presented data to be processed.
 This is the motivation behind the temporary free optimization.